sizovs/sizovs.github.io/_posts/2019-04-10-the-best-developers-are-raised-not-hired.md

 In the current market situation, every company needs to build a mentoring capacity.
 The most experienced developers should find time to grow less experienced colleagues through pair programming, continuous feedback, career advice.
 We must suggest [books](/2019/03/17/the-best-books-all-software-developers-must-read/), blogs, [videos](https://youtube.com/c/DevTernity), encourage colleagues to attend meetups, [conferences](https://devternity.com), and workshops.

 Mentoring is not easy; it requires a significant time commitment and excellent communication skills.
-We must encourage developers to [build](https://principal.dev) mentoring skills.
+We must encourage engineers to [develop](https://principal.dev) mentoring skills.
 If you are in doubt whether you should invest time in mentoring, I can assure you that mentoring is the best way to get followers and boost your authority and reputation. **Your mentees will support you and promote you for the rest of your life.**

 <figure>
 <img src="/images/funclub.jpg">